Moderna

 Who is key?

-Chairman Noubar Afeyan.
-Afeyan co-founded Moderna via Flagship Pioneering in 1999.
+Chair Noubar Afeyan co-founded Moderna via Flagship Pioneering in 1999.
 Flagship Pioneering is revolutionising the entrepreneurial process in biotech by linking fundamental research with business expertise and investment.

 First bought